-## Purpose is top-down
+## Purpose Is Top-Down

-If you have a purpose, you can retro-plan actions to achieve the objectives that the purpose defines.
-Purpose can also give focus by providing a starting point.
-It is not only a higher objective, it can also be the reason why you get up in the morning.
-However, to paraphrase the [[Getting Things Done management framework]] there’s little point in having a purpose if you can’t get things done.
+Purpose can be expressed as a top-level goal and broken down into stages.
+It can provide focus, and is not only a higher objective; it can also be the reason why you wake up in the morning.
+However, to paraphrase[[Getting Things Done management framework|]], there’s little point if you can’t actually get things done.

 ![[breakdown-and-build-up.png]]

-## The Funnel - a source of ideas
+## The Funnel – A Source of Ideas

 ![[The-Funnel.png]]